 A 3D CAD rendering of fundamental geometry?
 Or are you looking for a high-fidelity alpha prototype that looks and works like a real product?

 Before you can determine how long it will take to develop a prototype, you must first determine what goals you want to achieve with it and where you are in the product development process.

-These can be developed in hours for early concept-level prototypes.
+These take only a few hours for early concept-level prototypes.
 Foam mock-ups, basic geometry 3D CAD renderings, and sketches are examples of prototypes.

 However, for high-quality alpha prototypes, the minimum duration from concept to completion is 1-6 weeks.

 But, once again, it all depends on how complicated your product is.
 It could take 6 weeks or more to develop an interactive, connected electronic device.
-A basic four-part mechanical product such as a coffee cup, on the other hand, can be completed in a week or less.
+A basic four-part mechanical product such as a coffee cup, on the other hand, is possible in a week or less.

 A prototype is a representation of the solution you wish to build.
-Without involving a developer, you may mock every interaction and view so that it can be experienced in the same way as a fully created product.
+Without involving a developer, you may mock every interaction and view so that the experience is in the same way as a full product.
 You can demonstrate all of the features you wish to include in your app (or any other type of solution in that instance), validate your concept, and double-check the overall UX approach.
 It’s up to you how you want to use a prototype, based on your needs and the stage of the project.

 Low-Fidelity User Prototypes

 Product prototypes are critical to your success if you want to make your ideas a reality for your users.
 Your focus during the prototype development stage will be on data-driven planning and preparation, with your target audience at the center of every design decision.